- Same-day funding

 We recommend Rapid Finance’s merchant financing options for businesses of almost all credit scores that generate a minimum of $5,000 in monthly revenue.
-If you can’t qualify for funding from a traditional source, this online lender’s relaxed borrower requirements, fast funding times, and reasonable rates make it a great alternative.
+If you can’t qualify for funding from a traditional source, this online lender’s relaxed borrower requirements and reasonable rates make it a great alternative.

+Rapid Finance reviews across the web suggest that this company allows fast funding and has high approval rate.

 Rapid Finance is an alternative lender that offers a variety of short-term funding options to small businesses.
 Launched in 2005 as Rapid Advance, this Maryland-based lending company went through a rebrand in 2019.
 Apart from changing its name, the funding provider went on to expand and diversify its loan products.